RobotExMachina/Machina.NET/docs/Reference.md

 _void Speed(int speedInc)_

-Gets or increases the speed in mm/s at which future transformation actions will run.
+Gets the current speed value, or increases the speed value in mm/s at which future transformation actions will run.
 Default value is 20.

 ```csharp
 bot.SpeedTo(100);